 Ulcerative colitis and Crohn’s disease are the primary forms of inflammatory bowel disease (IBD).
-Digestive system specialist Ilana Gurevich ND, LAC, MSOM, of Naturopathic Gastro, uses natural methods to reduce tissue inflammation and promote healing in patients with IBD.
+Digestive system specialist Ilana Gurevich ND, LAC, MSOM, of Open Wellness PDX, uses natural methods to reduce tissue inflammation and promote healing in patients with IBD.
 She uses treatments like ozone therapy, Chinese medicine, and neural therapy.
 To find out how you could benefit from a natural approach to relieving IBD symptoms, call the office in Portland, Oregon, or book an appointment online today.

 Inflammatory bowel disease (IBD) isn’t a single condition but a collection of disorders affecting the digestive tract.
 They’re chronic conditions that tend to flare up at times then go into periods of remission where symptoms are minimal or gone entirely.

 The primary forms are ulcerative colitis and Crohn’s disease, but there are less common types like microscopic colitis.
 A condition that causes similar symptoms is celiac disease.
 This disorder develops when you have a gluten allergy.

 Ulcerative colitis affects your large bowel and rectum.
 It arises when inflammation develops in the tissues lining the lower half of your gastrointestinal tract, causing painful, inflamed patches and ulcers.
 You might experience lower abdominal pain, diarrhea, rectal bleeding, and problems controlling your bowels (fecal incontinence).